stmorse/stmorse.github.io/_posts/2023-12-30-bayes_coin.md

 One problem with this arises with smaller numbers -- after two flips, both heads, are we really saying we're 100% sure the next will be a head too?
 Obviously not.
 Another is we have no clear way of incorporating any prior knowledge of unfairness into the estimate.

 Overall, this is the *frequentist* approach.
 There are ways to adjust for small numbers, and bias, but to me they seem a little ad hoc.
-Another way is to use a *Bayesian* or *subjectivist* approach.
+Another way is to use a *Bayesian* approach.

 In the Bayesian approach, we treat the probability of heads, $$\theta$$, as a **[random variable](https://en.wikipedia.org/wiki/Random_variable) itself**!
 This may seem very natural, but it seems to really rankle the mental model of folks used to working in frequentist paradigms.
 The variable, random or not, is modeling the internal heft and balance of the coin, its propensity to land on one side or the other -- although these are fixed, physical qualities, it seems natural to treat their manifestation as a chance of some outcome, as something with uncertainty, as a random variable.